Why did I fail? A Causal-based Method to Find Explanations for Robot Failures: Our approach to explaining failures

-Lines 5-15 (Alg. \ref{alg:explanation}) describe the adapted BFS procedure, which searches for the closest variable parametrization that fulfills the goal criteria of $P(E=x_{\text{success}}|\Pi_{E}=child) > \epsilon$, where $\epsilon$ is the success threshold, which can be heuristically set.
+Our proposed method to generate contrastive failure explanations uses the obtained causal Bayesian network to compute success predictions and is summarized in algorithm~\ref{alg:explanation}.
+In (L-2 Alg. \ref{alg:explanation})), a matrix is generated which defines transitions for every single-variable change for all possible variable parametrizations.
+For example, if we had two variables $X_1, X_2$ with two intervals $x', x''$.
+Then, the possible valid transitions for $node = (X_1=x', X_2=x')$ would be $child_1 = (X_1=x', X_2=x'')$ or $child_2 = (X_1=x'', X_2=x')$.
+Lines 5-15 (Alg. \ref{alg:explanation}) describe the adapted BFS procedure, which searches for the closest variable parametrization that fulfills the goal criteria of $P(d \in X_{goal}|\Pi_{child}) > \epsilon$, where $\epsilon$ is the success threshold, which can be heuristically set.

-The explanation generation requires further elaboration.
 The concept of our proposed method is to generate contrastive explanations that compare the current variable parametrization associated with the execution failure $x_{\text{current}_{\text{int}}}$ with the closest parametrization that would have allowed for a succesfull task execution $x_{\text{solution}_{\text{int}}}$.
 Consider Figure~\ref{fig:explainGen} for a visualization of the explanation generation, exemplified on two variables $X$ and $Y$, which are both causally influencing the variable $X_{\text{out}}$.
 Furthermore, it is known that $x_{\text{out}} = 1 \in X_{\text{goal}}$.
 The resulting explanation would be that the task failed because $X=x_1$ instead of $X=x_2$ and $Y = y_4$ instead of $Y = y_3$.